What is customer lifetime value and why should you care? Customer lifetime value is one of the most important numbers in all of business. Here's why:

 So, each customer, on average, spends $162.

 Let’s say this company also asks for referrals from every customer.
-Of their customers, 25% send referrals, and 50% of those people end up signing up for the service.
+Of their customers, 25% send referrals, and 50% of those referrals end up signing up for the service.

 If possible, these should be actual numbers from your business, not simply a guess.